20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 There’s an international airport in Faro, but Lisbon is the more popular choice for travellers from outside of Europe.

 From Lisbon, you can take a bus or a train to Albufeira.
-The prices are basically the same and they take around 2h30min to get there.
+The prices are basically the same, and they take around 2h30min to get there.

-From Faro, you can take an airport transfer, which costs an average of €15, and a train or bus to Albufeira, which costs €3.40 and €4.90 respectively.
+From Faro, you can take an airport transfer, a train or a bus to Albufeira, which costs €3.40 and €4.90 respectively.

 You can find the best deals on airline tickets at Skyscanner.
 This is the website that I use, trust and recommend.